 Frequently Asked Questions—FAQs

-Which is better 4L80e or 4L60e
+Which is better, 4L80e or 4L60e

 Secondly, the 4L80e has a higher torque rating and can withstand more vehicle weight.
 While the 4L80e has a vehicle rating of 8000 lbs, the 4L60e can only withstand 6000 lbs.
 So basically, the 4L80e is stronger and withstands more vehicle weight and engine power than the 4L60e.

-But don’t get it twisted; while the 4L80e outperforms the 4L60e, which is better for you, depends on your vehicle.
+But don’t get it twisted; while the 4L80e outperforms the 4L60e, which is better for you, it depends on your vehicle.
 The transmission torque should match your engine power.
 If your engine can’t withstand it, it may lead to engine failure and other vehicle issues.

 How much power can a 4L80e handle